 Employment Contracts: Employment contracts frequently include addendums to update job roles, adjust salaries, or modify working conditions.
 An employee promoted to a managerial position might receive an addendum detailing new responsibilities and compensation changes.

 Publishing Industry: Editorial addendums correct errors or include newly discovered information in published works.
-A scientific publication may use an addendum to add further research data, correcting an oversight or enhancing the original findings.
+A scientific publication may use an addendum to add further research data, correct an oversight, or enhance the original findings.

 Construction Projects: Construction contracts utilize addendums to update project timelines, budgets, or scope of work.
 A contractor might add an addendum to outline modifications in the project due to unforeseen conditions.

 Legal Documents: Legal contracts employ addendums to clarify terms or settle specific disputes.
-In a lease agreement, an addendum may address changes in pet policies or update rent terms once the tenant-landlord agreement finalizes.
+In a lease agreement, an addendum may address changes in pet policies or update rent terms once the tenant-landlord agreement is finalized.

 Software Development Agreements: In the tech industry, software development agreements use addendums to accommodate feature changes or adjust delivery schedules.
 Developers may implement an addendum to manage project scope evolution efficiently.